adidas/docs/python/aws_deployment/how_to_simple_hello_world.rst

 I was able to SSH into the machine.

-One other thing to note, I wasn't able to use the web browser connection since it used Java which doesn't work in Vivaldi.
+One other thing to note, I wasn't able to use the web browser connection since it used Java which I didn't have in my browser.

 application not found
 ---------------------